dancingninjas1/Sentiment-Analysis-imdb/README.md

 ## Model Information
 The sentiment analysis model used in this code is based on the BERT architecture.
 It has been fine-tuned on a sentiment analysis dataset.
-The trained model is available on the Hugging Face Model Hub at Link to Model.
+The trained model is available on the Hugging Face Model Hub at [Hugging Face Model hub] (https://huggingface.co/dancingninjas/sentiment-model/tree/main).